-Cornish Game Hens with a Cherry Port Sauce and Blood Orange Olive Oil Recipe
+Cornish Hen Blood Orange Olive Oil Recipe

-Cornish game hens are not only unique for a dinner party or date night entrée but inexpensive as well.
+Cornish hens are not only unique for a dinner party or date night entrée but inexpensive as well.
 One hen will serve two people and they usually come in a package of two hens that can be individually thawed.
 If you do not have fresh cherries, replace with the frozen version and thaw.
 Serve with long grain wild rice for a wonderful meal.
 Serves two.
 Adjust amounts to accommodate the number of people serving.

 -1 Cornish game hen thawed